Pregnancy and parenting are not always what you expect…

 - Have scary thoughts about the baby

-If you believe your loved one is at risk of harming themselves, their baby or someone else, do NOT leave them alone.
-Take Action – Get Help!
+If your loved one has thoughts of harming themselves, their baby or someone else, DO NOT leave them alone.

 How can you help?